Eliran-Turgeman/eliran-turgeman.github.io/content/posts/corals-api.md

 <$>[note]**Note:** Django started supporting ASGI in version 3.0 (released in December 2019)
 <$>

-In this guide, you will learn hands-on how to create a ready for production API with Python's FastAPI.
+In this guide you will learn hands-on how to create a ready for production API with Python's FastAPI.
 You will build a complete API, including a persistent database, while implementing all CRUD operations (Create, Read, Update, Delete).

 By the end of this tutorial, you'll be able to create an API with a database from scratch using FastAPI.